hupili/python-for-data-and-media-communication-gitbook/notes-week-09.md

 #### Why matplotlib?

 Matplotlib is a data visualization library which has ability to support you plot various kind of graphs and charts like scatter plot, bar chart, histogram, even 3D graphics and animations and so on.
 Its powerful and its simple that we usually use it as the basic driver for the basic data visualization.
+You can refer [here](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.html) for it's documentation and functions.

 #### Basic usage